Trump says 'major decisions' on Syria likely in next 24 to 48 hours

 "This is about humanity — we're talking about humanity," he said Monday.
 "It can't be allowed to happen."

 Assad's government denied that it launched a chemical attack.
-Moscow, which has helped prop up the Assad regime, has called the reports "fabricated" and warned that any military strikes in retaliation would trigger the "gravest consequences."
+Moscow has called the reports "fabricated" and warned that any military strikes in retaliation would trigger the "gravest consequences."

 Asked whether Russian President Vladimir Putin bears responsibility for the alleged chemical attack, Trump responded, “He may.”